WE SHALL OVERCOME: Music & Equitable Healing

 All gifts equally support the important work of Longwood Symphony Orchestra

 and Project STEP.
-Gifts are fully tax deductibl
+Gifts are fully tax deductible.

 Keynote Presentation: “Impact of COVID-19 on Communities of Color & Equitable Healing” with Dr. Augustus White & Dr. Mark Gebhardt